Protecting the Skin Barrier, woman, skin

 Composition of the Stratum Corneum

-• Comprising the outermost layer of the epidermis, corneocytes are flattened, dead skin cells that form the structural framework of the stratum corneum.
+• Corneocytes are the outermost layer of the skin.
+They are flat, dead skin cells.
+These cells make up the structure of the stratum corneum.

-• Their tightly packed arrangement serves as a physical barrier, obstructing the entry of external irritants and pathogens while preserving moisture within the skin.
+• Their close arrangement acts as a barrier.
+It keeps out irritants and germs while keeping moisture in the skin.

 • Lipids, including ceramides, cholesterol, and free fatty acids, constitute a crucial component of the stratum corneum.